Sega Genesis: Peripherals

-In November 1993, Sega released the Sega Activator, an octagonal device that lies flat on the floor and was designed to translate the player's physical movements into game inputs; it was first shown at the January 1993 Consumer Electronics Show (CES), where it was demonstrated with Streets of Rage 2.
+In November 1993, Sega released the Sega Activator, an octagonal device that lies flat on the floor and was designed to translate the player's physical movements into game inputs.
+It was first shown at the January 1993 Consumer Electronics Show (CES), where it was demonstrated with Streets of Rage 2.
 Several high-profile games, including Mortal Kombat and Street Fighter II: Special Champion Edition, were adapted to support the peripheral.
 The device was a commercial failure, due mainly to its inaccuracy and its high price point.
-IGN editor Craig Harris ranked the Sega Activator the third worst video game controller ever made.
+IGN editor Craig Harris ranked the Sega Activator the third-worst video game controller ever made.

-Both EA and Sega released multitaps to allow more than the standard two players to play at once.
+Both EA and Sega released multitaps to allow more than two players to play at once.
 Initially, EA's version, the 4 Way Play, and Sega's adapter, the Team Player, only supported each publisher's games.
-In response to complaints about this, Sega publicly stated, "We have been working hard to resolve this problem since we learned of it", and that a new Team Player which would work with all multitap games for the console would be released shortly.
+In response to complaints, Sega said a new Team Player, which would work with all Genesis multitap games, would be released.
 Later games were created to work on both the 4 Way Play and Team Player.
 Codemasters also developed the J-Cart system, providing two extra ports on the cartridge itself, although the technology came late in the console's life and is only featured on a few games.
-Sega planned to release a steering wheel peripheral in 1994, and the Genesis version of Virtua Racing was advertised as being "steering wheel compatible", but the peripheral was cancelled.
+Sega planned to release a steering wheel peripheral in 1994, and the Genesis version of Virtua Racing was advertised as "steering wheel compatible", but the peripheral was cancelled.